aminalscode/ais-nord-stream/README.md

 Notes:
 1. Processing a directory generates a file "processed.json" which stores processed files.
 This allows you to resume a job if there's an interruption or partially process.
 Unless you want to resume where you left off, delete this file before running convert_ais.py in directory mode.

+# Weird Imports

+This code uses the pyarrow engine which needs to be installed `pip3 install pyarrow`